-SoundCloud, the platform used by millions of independent musicians, has recently announced that they’re opening up its direct monetization program called SoundCloud Premier.
+Back in 2018 SoundCloud, the platform used by millions of independent musicians, has announced its direct monetization program called SoundCloud Premier.

 The program isn’t anything new per se, but so far it had been available as an invite-only beta.
-Now, all qualified artists can make use of it.
+Since then all qualified artists can make use of it.

-While the recently launched program will open new possibilities and making money on SoundCloud in 2019 will be easier than before, it has some significant limitations.
+While the Premier program has opened new possibilities and making money on SoundCloud in 2021 is easier than ever, it has some significant limitations.

 First, it’s only available to a set of qualified artists.

-To qualify, your tracks have to have at least 5000 plays in the past month from countries where SoundCloud subscriptions and advertising are available.
-These countries are United States, United Kingdom, Canada, Australia, France, Germany, Ireland, The Netherlands, and New Zealand.
+To qualify, you must be a SoundCloud Pro or Pro Unlimited subscriber.
+Your tracks have to be 100% original and have at least 500 plays in the past month from countries where SoundCloud subscriptions and advertising are available.

 Second, your income will depend on SoundCloud revenue.

 The SoundCloud Premier payment system is based on how much SoundCloud makes from advertising and paid subscriptions.
 If SoundCloud makes good money, you earn more.
-If their income decreases, so does yours.
+If their income decreases, so will yours.

 And third, you’ll only get a 55% revenue share.